 Here’s what I did next, that got my site free of the penalty:

-1. Used Majestic SEO to create a .csv of my site’s backlinks sorted by anchor text.
+1. Used Majestic to create a .csv of my site’s backlinks sorted by anchor text.
 The huge chunks of different exact match keyword terms I found enabled me to instantly identify the ~250 bad links that were causing my penalty.